 This is a value-driven choice for the new backpacker who will be camping in mild to moderate conditions.
 One door and vestibule somewhat limit access, so make certain you're good friends with your travel companion!

-Coming in at $159.95, this tent is a strong choice for someone looking to make a nominal investment into their camping gear.
-The Marmot Catalyst rings up for $10 more, but weighs in 12 oz. heavier and doesn't pack down as small.
-The Kelty Salida, $10 cheaper than the Midori (retail $150) is also slightly heavier at 4 lbs.
+This tent is a strong choice for someone looking to make a nominal investment into their camping gear.
+The Marmot Catalyst weighs in 12 oz. heavier and doesn't pack down as small.
+The Kelty Salida is a bit cheaper than the Midori but is also slightly heavier at 4 lbs.
 9 oz. compared to the Midori's 4 lbs.
 7 oz.
 Finally, we have our Best Buy winners, the Sierra Designs Clip Flashlight 2 and REI Half Dome 2 Plus.

 With its ease of set-up and relatively lightweight/packable size, we'd recommend the Eureka Midori 2 as a strong starter tent for a backpacker looking to get into the sport and looking to make a minimal investment.
 The two-pole free-standing tent overall performed well and is a good value; just be sure to watch the seams and potentially pack along some seam tape/patches of your own if backpacking in wet conditions.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.